qDlayyy/Projects/DRF/onlineStore/readme.md

 - Now it's ready to run.

 ### Important:
-> At the moment the project does not support sending emails, however all necessary contents of the letter are displayed in the data, which ensures correct operation.
+> In current version emails sending is simulated by displaying emails in the console.
+Follow the link to confirm your account creation.

 ### Tests:
 The test.py file has 80 tests including: